Finding Eigenvalues the Rupert Way: Extending the two dimensional method

-For $X^\pm(\lambda)$, non-degenerate reference paths for $A_{\pm\infty}(\lambda)$, we may construct the center-unstable manifold of the direction of critical points at $\tau = -1$ in the $B^{(k)}$ as before.
-However, the behaviour of such a solution will differ from the previous Section when $\tau \rightarrow +1$.
-The dominating unstable eigenvalue for the system at $\tau=+1$ in general differs from the value at $\tau = -1$, but we must guarantee the hyper-spherical projection is non-singular as $\xi \rightarrow \infty$.
+Given a non-degenerate reference path for $A_{-\infty}(\lambda)$, $X^-(\lambda)$, we may construct the center-unstable manifold of the direction of critical points at $\tau = -1$ in the $B^{(k)}$ system as before.
+However, the behavior of such a solution will differ when $\tau \rightarrow +1$.
+The dominating unstable eigenvalue for the system at $\tau=+1$ does not in general equal the value at $\tau = -1$, but we must guarantee the hyper-spherical projection is non-singular as $\xi \rightarrow \infty$.